-- Cut the ham.
-You want to make small squares or rectangles, so I guess it's chopped?
+- Prepare the ham.
+You want to make small squares or rectangles, so I guess it’s chopped?
 Cut the ham into thin strips, then cut the strips into little rectangles.

-- While the ham is heating, butter one side of each piece of bread.
+- Toast the buns.
+While the ham is heating, butter the cut side of the rolls.
+Toast them on a griddle.

-- Make the sandwiches by stacking a piece of the toasted bread (toasted side down), a slice of cheese, a big spoonful or three of the hot BBQ ham, and another piece of toasted bread (toasted side up).
+- Assemble the BBQ ham sandwiches.
+Make the sandwiches by topping the toasted bun with a big spoonful or three of the hot BBQ ham, a slice of cheese, and the top bun.

 - Serve.
 Serve with potato chips, carrot or cucumber sticks, or a warm bowl of cheesy cauliflower soup or potato chowder.